Odorrana: Systematics and taxonomy

 Odorrana has a confusing taxonomic and systematic history.
-Most species placed here were initially placed in Rana.
-Some were considered to belong in Amolops and Huia instead, and yet again others were separated as Eburana.
-The most extreme proposal was to merge Odorrana into Huia.
+Most species placed in the genus were initially placed in Rana.
+Some were considered to belong in Amolops and Huia instead, and while others were separated as Eburana.
+The most extreme taxonomic hypothesis would merge Odorrana with Huia.

-In the early 21st century, molecular phylogenetic studies established that the systematic confusion was due to widespread convergent evolution between Amolops, Huia and Odorrana, which actually represent quite distinct lineages of Raninae.
+In the early 21st century, molecular phylogenetic studies established that the systematic confusion was due to widespread convergent evolution between Amolops, Huia and Odorrana, which actually represent quite distinct lineages of the frog subfamily Raninae.
 This necessitated some taxonomic changes, especially affecting Huia.
-It was also found that Odorrana is a rather close relative of Rana (which includes Lithobates nowadays) - possibly the most closely related living lineage.
-And while it is not completely certain that Odorrana is in fact a distinct genus, the available evidence points towards this being so.
+Odorrana also appears to be a rather close relative of Rana, and may even be its sister group.
+While it is not completely certain that Odorrana is in fact a distinct genus, the available evidence points towards this being so.

 Initial studies have revealed what seems to be several clades of Odorrana, which are sometimes considered subgenera.
-But few species have had their DNA sequence data sampled, and that the convergent evolution is liable to obscure relationships if assessed by morphology alone:
+However, molecular data is available for relatively few species, and convergent evolution is liable to obscure relationships if assessed by morphology alone.